typelevel/Laika/docs/tree-rewriting.md

 To use the same example, this is how you can replace all `Strong` nodes with `Emphasized` nodes:

-    Transform from Markdown to HTML usingRule {
+    Transform from ReStructuredText to HTML usingRule {
       case Strong(content, options) => Some(Emphasized(content, options))
     } fromFile "hello.md" toFile "hello.html"